-Some people will even have severe side effects, which include seizures and falling into a coma.
-When this drug is taken along with alcohol, breathing issues and even death can occur.
+Some people will even have severe side effects.
+The side effects include seizures and falling into a coma.
+When this drug is mixed with alcohol, breathing issues and even death can occur.

 How do People Get Addicted to GHB?

-People who get addicted to GHB take this drug on a regular basis.
-Through continued abuse, they eventually find that they feel like they cannot live without it.
-There is no research indicating that it is physically addictive.
-But the psychological addiction can often be just as powerful, and even result in withdrawal when the drug is stopped.
+People who get addicted to GHB take this drug regularly.
+Through continued abuse, they find that they feel like they cannot live without it.
+There is no research indicating that it is physically addictive, but a psychological addiction can be just as powerful.
+It can even result in withdrawal when stopped.